 Fsck function is not just used for checking the hard drive in Linux systems.
 It can also perform a range of functions that will be examined below.
 Follow these simple, quick commands and you can execute a range of functions with it.

-The modern Linux hard drives come with S.M.A.R.T function.
+The modern Linux hard drives come with the S.M.A.R.T function.
 It is a useful tool, which allows the OS (Linux and Windows) to check up on their health and overall functionality.
 A fast way to check if your hard drive is equipped with the SMART feature is to extract it from your personal computer and check the information given on the label.
 You may also check the box it came packaged in.

 In the case of Linux, there are multiple ways to affirm the S.M.A.R.T status of your hard drive.
 But the quickest of the lot is probably smartctl.
 Before looking at how to use this tool, let us first examine how the health of hard drive is checked with smartctl.